spk2728/programming_paradigm/imperative/README.md

 ## Introduction

-In this practice, we will experience the benefits and drawbacks of [Imperative Programming Paradigm](https://en.wikipedia.org/wiki/Imperative_programming)
+In this practice, we will experience the benefits and drawbacks of [Imperative Programming Paradigm](https://en.wikipedia.org/wiki/Imperative_programming) using `C++`.

 ## Tasks

-1. Change working directory to `imperative`
+1. Change working directory to `imperative`.

    ```sh
    cd imperative
    ```

-2. Build the project using the `make` commands
+2. Build the project using the `make` commands.

    ```sh
    make clean